*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Hours: Sunday—Saturday, 9 a.m. to 4 p.m.

 One of the coolest things about Beardsley Zoo is that it also houses plants from the animals’ natural habitats.
 You can see plants like crocus and voodoo lily in the zoo’s habitats or in its greenhouse.
-Like the animals, the plants are endangered.
+Like many of the animals at this New England zoo, the plants are endangered and being well protected, too.

 There’s so much to see at this zoo, so you won’t have a problem spending a full day at this Connecticut gem.